 If you’ve been victimized by a dog attack in New Jersey, our attorney stands ready to help.
-Please call David J. Cowhey at 609-245-5217 or contact us online for a free consultation.
+Please call David J. Cowhey at 866-259-4377 or reach out to us through our online form and schedule your free consultation.

 During a dog bite attack, it’s quite common for a victim to suffer significant lacerations and puncture wounds.
 Aside from the dangers they present in and of themselves (blood loss, pain), these injuries also increase your chance of suffering a serious infection.

 There are two significant issues at play here:

 Mr. Cowhey has seen these sorts of infections many times over his 33 years of experience with personal injury law.
 He understands the medical system and the law, and he knows how to pursue compensation so that you can recover from your injuries and illnesses.